-Cultivate internationally active researchers Educational addressing regional and global environmental problems with interdisciplinary perspectives and methodologies.
+Cultivate internationally active researchers Educational addressing regional and global environmental problems with interdisciplinary perspectives and methodologies, as well as practitioners with such academic quality.

 Completion of Doctoral program is certified based on whether the dissertation contributes to solving global and regional environmental problems, and whether the applicant acquires a high level of professional skills and logical communication capabilities.